The best vegan-friendly spots in Malaga for vegan brunch, ice cream, doughnuts & more

 Get all the details and read my full Brunchit review here.

-You can choose between an acai bowl, bircher, chia pudding and a decadent chocolate & PB smoothie bowl.
+For breakfast, you can choose between an acai bowl, bircher, chia pudding and a decadent chocolate & PB smoothie bowl.
 In the mood for something savoury?
 Try their loaded hummus toast.

 Las Muns for vegan empanadas